 Courtesy and consideration should be shown towards members of staff and visitors at all times e.g. doors held open, no pushing past.
 For persistent anti-social or dangerous behaviour around the school a sanction of Internal Exclusion will be applied and, in extreme cases, exclusion, to ensure respite for the community.

 For other offences such as eating in the corridors or dropping litter, the sanction will match the offence e.g. litter duty at lunchtime.

-13. Use of mobile phones and MP3 Players or other Musical or recording equipment.
+13. Use of Mobile Phones and MP3 Players or Other Musical or Recording Equipment

 Many parents allow their children to carry mobile phones for reasons of personal security.
 The school sympathises with this and will allow pupils to bring mobile phones to school.
 However, during the school day and especially in lessons, the use of mobile phones is a distraction and can be disruptive.
-All mobile phones must therefore be switched off and not used in the school building or premises between 8.15am and 3.35 pm.
+All mobile phones must therefore be switched off and not used in the school building or premises between 8.55am and 3.35 pm.
+No phones are to be used by students at any point within the school building.
 Any pupil who uses a mobile phone during these hours will have the phone confiscated and returned at the end of the school day.
-If pupils continue to break this rule they will face a permanent ban on bringing their phone to school.
+If pupils continue to break this rule, they will face a permanent ban on bringing their phone to school.